-Applying the provisions of the CREATE Act, the Group would have been subjected to lower MCIT rate of 1% effective July 1, 2020.
+Applying the provisions of the CREATE Act, the Group have been subjected to lower MCIT rate of 1% effective July 1, 2020.

 - Based on the provisions of Revenue Regulations (RR) No. 5-2021 dated April 8, 2021 issued by the BIR, the prorated MCIT rate of the Group for CY2020 is 1.5%.
-This will result in lower provision for current income tax for the year ended December 31, 2020 and higher prepaid income tax as of December 31, 2020, amounting to ₱0.2 million.
-The reduced amounts will be reflected in the Group's 2020 annual income tax return.
-However, for financial reporting purposes, the changes will only be recognized in the 2021 financial statements. - This will result in lower net deferred tax liabilities as of December 31, 2020 by ₱0.6 million, and lower provision for deferred tax for the year then ended by ₱0.7 million.
-These reductions will be recognized in the 2021 financial statements.
+This resulted in lower provision for current income tax for the year ended December 31, 2020 and higher prepaid income tax as of December 31, 2020, amounting to ₱0.2 million.
+The reduced amounts were reflected in the Group's 2020 annual income tax return.
+However, for financial reporting purposes, the changes were only recognized in the 2021 financial statements. - This resulted in lower net deferred tax liabilities as of December 31, 2020 by ₱0.6 million, and lower provision for deferred tax for the year then ended by ₱0.7 million.
+These reductions were recognized in the 2021 financial statements.